Therapeutics Data Commons: Machine Learning Datasets and Tasks for Drug Discovery and Development: Organization of

 Finally, in the third tier of TDC, each task is instantiated via multiple datasets.
-For each dataset, we provide several splits of the dataset into training, validation, and test sets to simulate the type of understanding and generalization ({\em e.g.,} the model's ability to generalize to entirely unseen compounds or to granularly resolve patient response to a polytherapy) needed for transition into production and clinical implementation.
+For each dataset, we provide several splits of the dataset into training, validation, and test sets to simulate the type of understanding and generalization needed for transition into production and clinical implementation ({\em e.g.,} the model's ability to generalize to entirely unseen compounds or to granularly resolve patient response to a polytherapy).